 Video review: best VPNs for Mac

-How do I set up a VPN on my Mac?
+How do I set up a VPN software on my Mac?

-If you've chosen your VPN service provider, you'll need to set up the software.
+If you've chosen the best VPN software for Mac, you'll need to set up the software.
 Nowadays, the process is as easy as installing an app.
 Each provider may have unique setup guides, so to be on the safe side, you should always consult their page to find exact instructions.

-If you're using a Mac, there are two ways to obtain the software: the App Store and your provider's page.
+If you're using a MacBook Pro, Air, or any other version, there are two ways to obtain the software: the App Store and your provider's page.

 Install via the App Store